 All specialist referrals can be made to the practice, Perth Clinical Psychologists, or directly to Dr Mimma Nikoloski.

-For further information about the costs and process of Autism Spectrum Disorder Assessments, please email us on firstname.lastname@example.org.
+For further information about the costs and process of Autism Spectrum Disorder Assessments, please send an email to email@example.com.

-As at 1 January 2021, the initial standard consultation fee is $375.00 for a 50-minute consultation and includes self-report screening assessments to determine a baseline of symptoms.
+Currently, the initial standard consultation fee is $430.00 for a 50-minute consultation.
+At this consultation, you will also be given self-report screening assessments to determine a baseline of symptoms.

-Higher or additional fees apply to assessment consultations, couples or family consultations (up to 4 family members), intervention programs and manuals and reports.
+Higher or additional fees apply to assessment consultations (e.g., ASD assessments), couples or family consultations, intervention programs and manuals, and psychological assessment or progress reports.
 Please note that consultation fees are subject to change and clients will be advised of any changes in advance.